-Congressman Adam Smith made the following statement on the bipartisan budget agreement:
+Congressman Adam Smith issued the following statement on the tax extenders package:

 “I voted against the tax extender bill considered in the House today because it is inequitable and leaves our nation’s finances worse off.
 The $622 billion tax package extends many tax breaks while ignoring the reality that we simply do not collect enough revenue to fund the important programs that help create a strong economy.